-After all, this question was the trigger for the start of the Winspiration Days.
+This question was the trigger for the start of Winspiration Days.

-So the one soul could cheer, finally it comes on the agenda.
+So one soul could rejoice, finally it's on the agenda.

-But the other soul was excited, indignant and sad.
+But the other soul was upset, outraged and sad.

 I used to be someone who said that if you want something in life, you just have to want it.
 That's still true today.
-No pain, no gain" has its justification.
+No pain, no gain" is justified.
 And we also know from brain research that 10,000 exercises change it "up there" and we become experts,

 because talent alone is not enough.

-But for the kids, this is not yet the real issue.
-In 2002, when we discussed what we could do to help change the fate of these children for the better, we quickly realized that classic goal-achievement seminars, which we initially wanted to donate, were of no use here.
+But this is not yet the real issue for the kids.
+In 2002, when we discussed what we could do to help change the fate of these children for the better, we quickly realized that the classic goal-achievement seminars that we initially wanted to donate were of no use here.

-The children are far away from goals and from really wanting.
+The children are far removed from goals and real intentions.

-They already lack images and inspiration of what would be possible at all.
+They already lack images and inspiration as to what is even possible.

-That's how the idea of Winspiration Day was born.
-If the whole country has at least one national, real inspirational day, then every child gets it.
+This is how the idea of Winspiration Day came about.
+If the whole country has at least one national, real inspirational day, then every child will get it.

-And we took off.
-Thanks to social media, we can now spread the idea much easier and faster.
-Through Bleep and other films and blogs, many people have heard that meditating together by 4,000 people in Washington has reduced crime by 25%.
+And we got started.
+Thanks to social media, we can now spread the idea much more easily and quickly.
+Through Bleep and other films and blogs, many people have already heard that meditating together by 4,000 people in Washington could reduce the crime rate by 25%.

-What if in a city like Berlin, that's where Will Media's studio is, the whole city is constructive and inspiring on Winspiration Day.
-It would be felt by every kid and they would have experiences.
-In Berlin on Winspiration Day we have kids from the street with us.
+What if in a city like Berlin, where Will Media's studio is located, the whole city was constructive and inspiring on Winspiration Day.
+Every child would feel it and experience it.
+In Berlin on Winspiration Day, we have kids from the street with us.

-It's a pity, and it's sad, that the TV shows are more about how to cause trouble among the guests so that the ratings go up.
+It's a pity, and it's sad, that the TV shows are more about how to cause trouble among the guests to increase the ratings.

-Anne don't you even want to constructively create an action of all parties involved in such a situation that helps?
+Anne, don't you want to constructively create an action for everyone involved in a situation like this that helps?
 If we have such dispute programs, what are the kids supposed to learn?

 Anne what do you want?
-Just quota?
-Oprah accomplished more by trying to be constructive.
+Just ratings?
+Oprah has achieved more by trying to be constructive.
 Maybe an idea for you and the kids too.
-Win Win.
+Win win.

 winning for life